Less is More: The Influence of Pruning on the Explainability of CNNs: Theoretical Background

 \subsection{Evaluating Explainability}

-Evaluating ML explainability has a two-fold goal~\cite{markus2021role}: First, it assesses if explainability is achieved.
-Here, the focus of the evaluation lies in determining whether the provided explainability method achieves the defined objective~\cite{lipton2018mythos}.
+Evaluating ML explainability has a two-fold goal~\citep{markus2021role}: First, it assesses if explainability is achieved.
+Here, the focus of the evaluation lies in determining whether the provided explainability method achieves the defined objective~\citep{lipton2018mythos}.
 Second, it aims to formally compare available explainability methods and consequently identify preferences.
-One of the biggest challenges therefore lies in the evaluation itself, as no ground truth is given~\cite{samek2019explainable,ras2022explainable}.
+One of the biggest challenges therefore lies in the evaluation itself, as no ground truth is given~\citep{samek2019explainable,ras2022explainable}.
 This is especially true for post-hoc explainability methods, where one attempts to explain the inner workings of a black-box model.
-Finally, the ultimate target is to assess to what extent all properties of explainability are satisfied~\cite{markus2021role}.
+Finally, the ultimate target is to assess to what extent all properties of explainability are satisfied~\citep{markus2021role}.

-There are generally two factors which determine whether a ML model is understandable~\cite{zhou2021evaluating}, i.e. the human's understanding given through capacity, and the model's features.
+There are generally two factors that determine whether an ML model is understandable~\citep{zhou2021evaluating}, i.e., the human's understanding given through capacity, and the model's features.
 Evaluating explainability is thus a result of combining these two factors.
-To this end,~\cite{doshi2017towards} describe three categories of explainability evaluation approaches.
+To this end, \citet{doshi2017towards} describe three categories of explainability evaluation approaches.